Ukraine parliament votes to outlaw "promotion of homosexuality"

 But a 2011 poll conducted by the Gorshenin Institute, a local think tank, showed that 78 percent of Ukrainians viewed homosexuality negatively, making a law against its promotion a potentially useful tool in the election campaign.

-“This law’s motto is ‘Taboo on homosexuality in the media,” said Svyatoslav Sheremet, the head of Gay Forum of Ukraine, a non-governmental organization.
+“This law’s motto is ‘Taboo on homosexuality in the media,” said Svyatoslav Sheremet, the head of Gay Forum of Ukraine, a non-governmental organisation.

 Sheremet was beaten up by several masked men on May 20, when he and others were forced to cancel their first planned “Pride” march after hundreds of anti-gay activists showed up.